nisarg30/ProfitPlay/README.md

 ![Contributors](https://img.shields.io/github/contributors/nisarg30/profitplay)

 ProfitPlay is a comprehensive NSE trading simulator built using React, Material Design, Redux, HTML, CSS, JavaScript, and Highcharts.
 This application allows users to simulate stock trading and visualize their portfolio performance over time.

+## Live Site

+🚀 Check out the live version of ProfitPlay at [https://profitplay.onrender.com/](https://profitplay.onrender.com/).

+Feel free to explore and experience the NSE trading simulation in action!

 ## Table of Contents